The results-driven It-girl straightener, the Dyson Corrale is set to be on everyone’s wish list

 With the slightly grainy glide through the tresses also comes an unwelcome symphony of cracks and what sounds like the strands of hair snapping and breaking.
 However, the worrying noises are in fact the result of the complete opposite.
 The cracks signify the plates gathering around your hair and treating flyaway strands to stop them from weakening and breaking.

-But every hero has its Achilles heel and for the Dyson Corrale it’s the battery life.
+Every hero has its Achilles heel and for the Dyson Corrale it’s the battery life.
 For a tool so clever it’s natural that it would tire out quickly.
 Of course, the Corrale’s seamless performance does mean it doesn’t take too long to go from frizzy to sleek anyway, but the time crunch does sometimes leave us with a faster heartbeat than we would hope for on a Sunday afternoon.
 This is when the extended cord comes in handy and with more than four metres to play with you can easily style while plugged in.

 Super-speedy use, the ability to go cordless and unparalleled results make investing in this tool a no-brainer.